 Sacrifice athymic Nu/Nu mice (8-10 weeks old) using CO2 asphyxiation followed by cervical dislocation.
 Clean the skin using 70% ethanol.

 Resect abdominal and inguinal mammary glands from mice using pre-sterilized scissors and forceps.
 Remove lymph nodes before resection.
-Rinse in sterile 1x phosphate buffered saline (PBS)
+Rinse in sterile 1x phosphate buffered saline (PBS) (Figure 1A).

 Place in 15 mL tubes with 10 mL Dulbecco’s Modified Eagle Media/Nutrient Mixture F12 (DMEM/F12) for transport.
 Samples can be kept overnight at 4 oC or processed immediately.
 Keep on ice.

-Irradiate samples at 20 Gy using a cesium source
+Irradiate samples at 20 Gy using a cesium source (Figure 1B).

-45 min after irradiating, place mammary glands in a 35 mm sterile cell plate and mince with scalpels.
+45 min after irradiating, place mammary glands in a 35 mm sterile cell plate and mince with scalpels (Figure 1C, D).
 Mince approximately 40 strokes until the tissue relaxes and pieces are obtained that are no larger than approximately 1 mm2 in area.

-Transfer to the collagenase solution.
+Transfer to the collagenase solution in a 50 mL centrifuge tube.
 Collagenase solution consists of 2 mg/mL collagenase (see table of materials), 2 mg/mL trypsin, 5% v/v fetal bovine serum (FBS), 5 μg/mL insulin, and 50 μg/mL gentamicin in DMEM/F12 media.
 Use 10 mL collagenase solution per mouse.

 Place in water bath at 37 °C, vortexing every 10 min for 30-60 min.
-Digestion is complete when the collagenase solution is cloudy.
+Digestion is complete when the collagenase solution is cloudy (Figure 1E, F).

 Spin down at 450 x g for 10 min at room temperature.
 Three layers will be observed.
-The supernatant is composed of fat, the middle layer is an aqueous solution, and the bottom is a pellet. .
+The supernatant is composed of fat, the middle layer is an aqueous solution, and the bottom is a pellet.
+The pellet will appear red as it is a mixture of epithelial cells, individual stromal cells, and red blood cells (Figure 1G).

 Precoat all pipettes, pipette tips, and centrifuge tubes with bovine serum albumin (BSA) solution prior to contact.
 BSA solution consists of 2.5 w/v % BSA in Dulbecco’s Phosphate Buffered Saline (DPBS).
 For pre-coating, simply add then remove BSA solution to the inside of the pipette tip and tubes.
 BSA solution can be reused, although it should be sterile filtered before each experiment.